Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Fluctuations in Spin Hamiltonian

 There are three possible sources of fluctuation in Eq.(\ref{eq:Hdz}), the first being the geometrical factor $ \left( 1 - 3 \cos^2 \phi_{p q} \right)d_{pq}^{-3} = R_{pq}(t)$ since both $d_{pq}$ and $\phi_{pq}$ can fluctuate (here, $t$ represents time).
 This case is described by \citet{Bloembergen_PR_1948} (Nuclear Magnetic Resonance case) and \citet{Kubo_JPSJ_1954} (ESR case).
 If $R_{pq}(t)$ fluctuates randomly, its correlation function decays exponentially $\langle R(t)R(0) \rangle = R^2 + r^2 \exp(-t/\tau_{dip})$ with a Fourier spectrum:

 where $R$ is an average value of the geometric term $\sum_{p\neq q}R_{pq}$, $r$ is an average size of $R(t)$'s fluctuations and the correlation time $\tau_{dip}$ is a characteristic of the random motion.
-This procedure is described generally by \citet{Atherton_1973} and can be applied to any stationary random function that is independent of the time origin.
+This result is described generally by \citet{Atherton_1973} and can be applied to any stationary random function that is independent of the time origin.
 The inverse square of the decoherence time $T_2$ is proportional to $\int J_R(\nu) d\nu$~\cite{Bloembergen_PR_1948,Kubo_JPSJ_1954}.
-Therefore, the decoherence rate depends directly on $r$.
+Therefore, the decoherence rate depends directly on $r$: $1/T_2\propto r$.

-Another fluctuation source comes from thermal excitations to different $S_z$ states of $S_{p,q}$ and their effect on the second moment of a resonance line has been theoretically analyzed in detail~\cite{Pryce_PPS_1950_2,Kambe_PTP_1952,McMillan1960}.
-Following Kambe and Usui \cite{Kambe_PTP_1952}, the fluctuations Fourier spectrum is directly proportional to a temperature dependent factor:
+Another fluctuation source comes from thermal excitations to different $S_Z$ states of $\vec{S}$, where $Z$ axis is $\parallel\vec{B}_0$, which defines the second moment of a resonance line~\cite{Pryce_PPS_1950_2,Kambe_PTP_1952,McMillan1960} (potential fluctuations between different spin states in low fields has been studied as well~\cite{Dobrovitski2000}): $\langle S_Z(t)^2S_Z(0)^2\rangle = S_Z^4+KU(T)\exp(-t/\tau_{s})$, where $\tau_s$ is the thermal correlation time and $KU(T)$ a term studied by Kambe and Usui \cite{Kambe_PTP_1952}.
+It is shown that the fluctuations Fourier spectrum is proportional to a temperature dependent factor:

-where $B_s(y)$ is the Brillouin function, $y=T_z S/T$, $T_z=hF_{mw}/k_B$ ($F_{mw}$ is the microwave excitation frequency), and $S=3/2$ is the total spin state of the three-spin triangle. $KU(T)$ is thus similar to $r^2$ in Eq.~(\ref{eq:J}) and originates from a $S_z^2(t)$ correlation function similar to $<R(t)R(0)>$.
-This formulation breaks down for temperatures near or below the ordering temperature of the spin system.
-For V$_{15}$ this temperature is $\sim$0.01~K~\cite{Barbara_PTP_2002} which is well below the temperatures used in this study.
+where $B_s(y)$ is the Brillouin function, $y=T_Z S/T$, $T_Z=hf_0/k_B$ ($f_0$ is the microwave excitation frequency), and $S=3/2$ is the total spin state. $KU(T)$ has thus a similar role to $r^2$ in Eq.~(\ref{eq:J}).
+This formulation is valid above the ordering temperature which is $\sim$0.01~K~\cite{Barbara_PTP_2002} for V$_{15}$.

-Fluctuations of $g(\theta)$ in Eq.~(\ref{eq:Hdz}) can also reduce the decoherence time.
-Deviation of the $g$-factor away from $g_e$ is due to the spin-orbit interaction~\cite{Pryce_PPS_1950}:
+The dipolar term $\ham_d$ serves as an excellent platform to study fluctuations of $g(\theta)$.
+Its value away from $g_e$ is due to the spin-orbit interaction and it is given by~\cite{Pryce_PPS_1950}: